iDev07/Shopping-cards/README.md

 # Shopping-cards
-This test task for new company
+This is test task for new company